gaarson/repka/README.md

     width="350">
 </p>

-# Repka

-**Repka** is a simple yet powerful state manager for React.
+This is a simple yet powerful state manager for React.
 It leverages plain JavaScript classes as stores, providing high performance with **selective re-renders** right out of the box.

 Forget about selectors and complex boilerplate.
 With Repka, you interact with your state as if it were a plain object, and the library ensures your components update efficiently.